.

 with a little extra artsy-fartsy contrast added in post

-The two primary uses of a large aperture lens like this are for low-light photography, and to take advantage of the shallow depth of field.
+The two primary uses of a large aperture lens like this are for low-light photography (such as this), and to take advantage of the shallow depth of field.
 In the spirit of the latter artistic use, I thought I'd use it on my walk home with an eye toward a more artsy-fartsy shot.

 However, upon exiting the cafe, I see a monk chowing down on a Big Mac.
 So much for artsy-fartsy.